Folkestone Groomers Directory

 Malaseb is a prescription antibacterial and antifungal shampoo (POM-V status) used for seborrhoeic dermatitis and ringworm in dogs.
 It contains miconazole (an antifungal) and chlorhexidine (antibacterial), and it's been a trusted treatment for decades.[11]

 Like ketoconazole shampoo, proper contact time is essential—though Malaseb's contact time is specified by the vet.
-You can only use it when prescribed by a vet for that specific dog.
+This is a prescription product, so you'll need to get it from your vet or with a valid prescription.

-Malabeze shampoo is a professional medicated shampoo that doesn't require a prescription.
+Malabeze shampoo is a medicated shampoo that doesn't require a prescription, making it accessible for home use.
 It contains chloroxylenol, salicylic acid, and sodium thiosulphate, which help control surface oils and support dogs prone to recurrent yeast issues.[12]

-Malabeze requires only a 5-minute contact time, making it more practical for grooming salon use.
-However, it's not a substitute for prescription antifungals when a dog has an active infection.
-If symptoms persist after about three weeks of use, advise the client to see their vet.
+Malabeze requires only a 5-minute contact time, making it more practical for bathing your dog at home.
+However, it's not a substitute for prescription antifungals when your dog has an active infection.
+If symptoms persist after about three weeks of use, consult your vet for proper diagnosis and treatment.

 What About Home Remedies?

-Clients sometimes ask about apple cider vinegar rinses or coconut oil for yeast infections.
+You may have read about apple cider vinegar rinses or coconut oil for yeast infections online.
 The truth?
 These home remedies are generally ineffective for established or widespread fungal infections.

-Regular bathing helps control surface oils and yeast to some degree, but it won't cure an infection that's already taken hold.
-If a dog has symptoms of a fungal infection, they need proper veterinary diagnosis and treatment—not DIY solutions from the internet.
+Regular bathing with appropriate shampoos helps control surface oils and yeast to some degree, but it won't cure an infection that's already taken hold.
+If your dog has symptoms of a fungal infection, they need proper veterinary diagnosis and treatment—not DIY solutions from the internet.

-• Never dispense or recommend prescription medicines - oral Fungiconazol and prescription shampoos like Malaseb are POM-V medications that you cannot legally supply or advise on
+• Don't self-prescribe - oral ketoconazole and prescription shampoos like Malaseb are POM-V medications that require proper veterinary supervision

-• Follow vet instructions precisely - if using a client's prescribed medicated shampoo, stick rigidly to the contact time (especially that critical 10 minutes for ketoconazole shampoo)
+• Follow instructions exactly - if your vet prescribes medicated shampoo, stick to the contact time (that critical 10 minutes for ketoconazole)

-• Maintain rigorous hygiene - fungal spores survive for months, so disinfect equipment and workspace thoroughly after grooming infected dogs
+• Clean your home too - fungal spores survive for months, so wash bedding and vacuum thoroughly during treatment

-• Know your non-prescription options - professional products like Malabeze shampoo can support dogs prone to yeast issues, but advise vet referral if symptoms persist beyond three weeks
+• Consider non-prescription options - products like Malabeze shampoo can support dogs prone to yeast issues, but see your vet if symptoms persist beyond three weeks

 Frequently Asked Questions